 Skip to main content

-Go to the ‘Property tax decision tool’ at the bottom of this page to work out if the property you are selling is taxable under any of the property rules, including the bright-line property rule.
+Go to the ‘Property tax decision tool’ at the bottom of this page to work out if the property you are selling is taxable under any of the property rules, including the bright-line test.

-For properties sold on or after 1 July 2024, the bright-line property rule will only apply if the property is sold within 2 years of acquiring it.
+For property sold on or after 1 July 2024, the bright-line test looks at whether your bright-line end date for the property is within 2 years of your bright-line start date.

 Selling residential property after the bright-line period ends

-The bright-line property rule does not apply if you sell a property outside the applicable bright-line period.
+The bright-line test does not apply if you sell a property outside the bright-line period.
 But other property sale rules will still apply when you:

-• bought the property and you had an intention to sell it
+• buy property with an intention to sell it

-• you have a pattern of buying and selling or building and selling your main home
+• have a pattern of buying and selling or building and selling your main home

-• or a person you’re associated with are in the business of property dealing, developing or building and the property was bought for the business.
+• or a person you’re associated with is in the business of property dealing, developing or building and the property was bought for the business.

-Situations where the bright-line property rule does not apply
+Situations where the bright-line test does not apply

-Full or partial relief is available for certain types of ownership transfers.
+Full or partial rollover relief is available for certain types of ownership transfers.

-The bright-line property rule does not apply if you’re the executor or administrator of a deceased estate or you inherited the property.
+The bright-line test does not apply if you’re the executor or administrator of a deceased estate or you inherited the property.

 Inheriting property

-Property affected by a North Island adverse weather event and purchased by a Crown or local authority is not taxable under the bright-line property rule.
+Property affected by a North Island adverse weather event and sold to a Crown or local authority is not taxable under the bright-line test.

 January and February 2023 weather events